 In recent years, techniques like scanning probe microscopy (SPM) and atomic force microscopy (AFM) have been widely investigated and experimented in various scientific areas.
-Applications based on Micro-Electro-Mechanichal Systems (MEMS) combined with scanning probe techniques that make use of nanometer scale tips, is an emerging technology for developing data storage systems and micro-sensor based applications.
-MEMS have been identified as one of the most promising tools, based on the fabrication of micro/nano-integrated devices, that combine mechanical and electronic components, in order to sense, control and manipulate matter at nanoscale.
+Applications based on Micro-Electro-Mechanichal Systems (MEMS) combined with scanning probe techniques that make use of nanometer scale tips, is an emerging technology for developing data storage systems and microsensor based applications.
 Scanning probe methods are mainly used for measuring a physical property or for manipulating and modifying a sample material.
 With such techniques, we have the capability not only to 'write' data on the sample, but also to 'read' the previously stored information [1].

 Nowadays, phase-change materials (PCM) that employ chalcogenide alloys, such as GeSbTe/AgInSbTe, are used to store data in optical storage systems and non-volatile solid-state memory applications [2], relying on the reversible transition property of PCM between amorphous and crystalline state via joule heating.
-The use of PCM technology has made rapid progress in a very short period of time, surpassing other competing technologies in terms of scaling, retention, endurance and performance.
 Recently, scanning-probe techniques using a conductive tip in contact with a phase-change film have also been developed to record data, as amorphous or crystalline 'marks'.
 Information is stored across a track as a sequence of 'mark' and 'no mark' corresponding to the basic information unit '0' or '1', respectively.